 Avoid travelling in peak season.
 This may have been a general guideline in the past, but given the current cost of travel, it’s the new golden rule of travel.

-This may be difficult for families who have to follow a school holiday schedule.
-Solo travellers and small groups however, can find great deals if willing to travel in the less-popular winter months.
+It may be difficult for families who have to follow a school holiday schedule, but solo travellers and small groups can find great deals if willing to travel in the less-popular winter months.

-If you have the luxury of planning your vacation several months in advance, most air carriers will offer greatly discounted rates for flights booked well in advance of your travels.
-Try booking 7 to 9 months in advance, just to be safe.
+If you have the luxury of planning your vacation several months in advance, most air carriers will offer greatly discounted rates for flights booked well before your travels.
+Try booking 7 to 9 months in advance to be safe.

-So long as you’re sure you’re booking with a reputable, reliable air carrier, if you see a cheap flight, grab it.
+So long as you’re sure you’re booking with a reputable, reliable air carrier, grab it if you see a cheap flight.
 They’re only going to get more expensive as time goes by.

 Go through a travel agent

 Travel agents help you find cheaper flights than those typically advertised online.
-They can also help you find great package deals on things like accommodation, local transport and even attraction tickets.
+They can also help you find great package deals on accommodation, local transport and even attraction tickets.

 Don’t get caught out by unfavourable exchange rates